-This article explains the result from the Roche Anti-SARS-CoV-2 test to give Testing For All users a better understanding of how this diagnostic test works.
-The test is designed to give a “positive” or “negative” answer to the detection of antibodies generated by the body to fight off the SARS-CoV-2 virus (as illustrated above).
+This article explains the result from the Roche Anti-SARS-CoV-2 (N) test to give Testing For All users a better understanding of how this diagnostic test works.
+The test is designed to give a “positive” or “negative” answer to the detection of antibodies to the Nucleocapsid protein, which is generated by the body to fight off the SARS-CoV-2 virus (the Nucleocapsid is the pink shell in the illustration above).
 Research from public health bodies around the world, and the dataset generated by Testing For All users gives useful context and insight into the result that you have received from our COVID-19 Home Total Antibody Test.

 To help you interpret the result, please find some statistics.

 - We saw an overall positive rate of 13.3% for those who decided to take the test in October and September 2020

 - Results range from 0.000 to 223.6 for the first 6000 tests completed